curedao/docs/constitution/3-platform.md

 ### 3.2.3 Application Programming Interface (API) Connectors

 Many applications and service providers offer a direct exchange of structured health data through an API, which upon user authentication allow access to automated and scheduled exports of the generated data.

-So far the proprietary silo developments have produced many different data formats, which could be replaced with the data standard proposed within this projet.
+So far the proprietary silo developments have produced many different data formats, which could be replaced with the data standard proposed within this project.
 Until the success of a common language for all type of health data and between all stakeholders, many API connecting plugins are necessary for this interoperability.

 An API connector plugin handles:
 - User interface and tokens for authentication and authorization with the 3rd party applications
 - Automation and the periodic fetching of health data
 - Mapping to the standard specification